Frobenius monoidal functors induced by Frobenius extensions of Hopf algebras: Frobenius extensions of Hopf algebras

 \begin{lemma} Assume that the spaces of left and right integrals of $A$ are one-dimensional.
 Then the augmented algebra $A$ is unimodular if and only if $\alpha_A=\varepsilon$. \end{lemma} \begin{proof} If $A$ is unimodular, then any right integral is also a left integral and hence $\alpha_A=\varepsilon$.
 Conversely, if $\alpha_A=\varepsilon$ and $\Lambda$ is a right integral, then $a\Lambda=\varepsilon(a)\Lambda$ and hence $\Lambda$ is also a left integral.
 By one-dimensionality of the spaces of integrals, it follows that any left integral equals $s\Lambda$ for a non-zero right integral $\Lambda$ and $s\in \Bbbk$, and hence is a right integral. \end{proof}

 \begin{remark} The above concepts generalize the corresponding tools for Hopf algebras.
-If $H$ is a finite-dimensional Hopf algebra, then it is, in particular, an augmented algebra with a one-dimensional space of right integrals \cite{LS2}.
-In this context, $\alpha_H\in H^*$ is a morphism of algebras and hence grouplike in $H^*$, i.e.~$\Delta_{H^*}(\alpha_H)=\alpha_H\otimes \alpha_H$, see e.g.~\cite{Mon}*{Section 2.2}. $\alpha_H$ is called the \emph{distinguished grouplike element} of $H^*$.
+If $H$ is a finite-dimensional Hopf algebra, then $H$ is an augmented algebra with a one-dimensional space of right integrals \cite{LS2}.
+Thus, $\alpha_H\in H^*$ is a morphism of algebras, i.e.~$\Delta_{H^*}(\alpha_H)=\alpha_H\otimes \alpha_H$, see e.g.~\cite{Mon}*{Section 2.2}. $\alpha_H$ is called the \emph{distinguished grouplike element} of $H^*$.
 It follows that $H$ is unimodular if and only if $\alpha_H=\varepsilon_H$. \end{remark}

 \begin{definition}[$\ov{H}$, $\ov{H}^*$] Let $K\subset H$ be an extension of Hopf algebras and set $K^+:=\ker\varepsilon_K$. \begin{enumerate}[(i)]

 \item Define $\ov{H}:=H/HK^+$, where $HK^+$ is the left $H$-module generated by $K^+$.
 Then $\ov{H}$ is a left $H$-module coalgebra with a $K$-linear co-augmentation $\nu \colon \Bbbk\to \ov{H}$, $1\mapsto \ov{1}=1_H+HK^+$.